bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 Setup Wizard
 ============

-The Setup Wizard is a simple user interface, for operators to apply the initial configuration that is necessary to turn a demo engine into a productive |ivy-engine| instance.
-This includes especially the installation of a license and the creation of a system database.
+The Setup Wizard is a simple user interface for operators to apply the initial configuration that is necessary to turn a demo engine into a productive |ivy-engine| instance.
+This includes among other steps the installation of a license and the creation of a system database.

 .. note::
     The changes that you make with the :ref:`setup-wizard` do not become active unless you restart the engine.
-Even though, configurations are constantly written from the wizard to the :ref:`ivy-yaml` file.
+However, configurations are constantly written from the wizard to the :ref:`ivy-yaml` file.

-Advanced users might prefer to manually craft configurations in :ref:`ivy-yaml` and use the :ref:`engine-config-cli` to roll out and |ivy-engine| into production.
+Advanced users might prefer to manually craft configurations in :ref:`ivy-yaml` and use the :ref:`engine-config-cli` to roll out an |ivy-engine| into production.
-Configuration files make the installation process faster re-reproducible in various environments such as dev, test and prod.
+Configuration files make the installation process quickly reproducable in various environments such as dev, test and prod.